Wassau/Control-Px_robot/README.md

-#  The phantom robot ros practice.
+#  The phantom robot ROS practice.

 This repository is going to show the results and procedures of the Ros mechanics, in this way, The repository shows the commands and scripts to make a correct use of the phantom x robots.